MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ## Deploy the ARM templates to Azure

-Now that we have an ARM template that includes Cognitive Services, we wwant to deploy it.
+Now that we have an ARM template that includes Cognitive Services, we want to deploy it.

-In Lab2 we saw a few methods to deploy the initial components of the ARM template.
+In [Lab 2](../Lab2/README.md) we saw a few methods to deploy the initial components of the ARM template, we will revisit the Azure CLI for this lab.

-Now, we need to deploy the changes.

 ### Azure CLI - incremental mode